 - 1. Will abide by all school policies, rules, and regulations. - 2.
 Will abide by all local, state, and federal laws. - 3.
 Will assist other students with clean-up of shop, lab, classroom, and all other areas. - 4.
-Will abide by all conditions of school warnings, probation, evictions, or suspensions/dismissals.
+Will abide by all conditions of school warnings, probation, evictions, or suspensions.

-Appearance Code

-The WyoTech Student Appearance Code works to provide an atmosphere to enhance the professional development of our students, to prevent disruption of the learning process, and to further prevention of safety hazards.
-The following are the minimum standards while on the WyoTech campus:
+Appearance Code - The WyoTech Student Appearance Code is established to provide an atmosphere that enhances the professional development of our students, prevents disruption to the learning process and avoids safety hazards.
+The following are the minimum standards while on WyoTech facilities: